-Hi, I’m Paul Camp and I’ve made hundreds of puzzles for D&D and sold a great many more.
-Over the years I learned a lot about what works and what doesn’t.
+Hi, I’m Paul Camp and I’ve made hundreds of puzzles for D&D. Over the years I learned a lot about what works and what doesn’t.
 In this article, I’ll share all my pro tips and considerations for making D&D puzzles and I’ll take you through the whole progress of making your own D&D puzzle step by step.
 There’s a LOT to consider, so let’s get started:

 1. Choose Goals for Your D&D Puzzle Design